bob-cd/bob/README.md

 ### [Why](https://github.com/bob-cd/bob/blob/master/docs/rationale.md) Bob

+## 🚧 This is a proof of concept and isn't fully functional yet. 🚧

 ## Build requirements
 - Any OS supporting Java and Docker
 - JDK 8+ (latest preferred for optimal performance)